Buildkit

 Storage

 By default, the Buildkit and Docker services are configured with 15 gigabytes of storage.
-The value may adjusted using the following variables.
+The value may adjusted using the following variables to a maximum of 40.

 • CEDARCI_SERVICE_BUILDKIT_STORAGE